FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - The tutor can be renamed to a lecturer.
 - There will be need to add an account for student content creators.

-#### PRODUCT OPTIMIZATION

-### DRAFT
+### PRODUCT REVIEW

-- Messaging funcitonalities will be set in the individual admin pages for the functionalites as a CTA
-- I have to resolve the back button dilemma for the sake of browser navigation.
-Covering it up with the home btn will not cut it.
+<!-- PRIMARY -->

 - Remove white space while confiming token inputs.

-### DESIGN REVIEW

-<!-- PRIMARY -->

 - Cleanup the delete functionality to delete fully even the children
-- Cleanup the console...
-Remaining chuncks need to be sent to email.
+- Remaining logs might need to be sent to email.
-- Report error messages to the troubleshooting email better than console logs eg sms services interruptions , good thing that they have been pulled together and its free.
 - Remind admin to topup via sms when balance response is low.
 - Spread admin dashboard styling to tutor dashboard.
 - Rectify the back btn dilemma by ensuring the forms do not appear in route history.
 - Find a better way of not going to youtube uploader without lesson or resource name s3 uploader doesnt care as it generates its own random name.
-- Test youtube refresh token acquisition by inversing if logic.
+- Test youtube refresh token acquisition by inversing if logic
+- In the messaging form , now that it is working we can consider using a dropdown with custom options eg all admins , all tutors etc which fetches the contacts from the database and off the message goes.
+- Loophole while creating notes .... notesID is null....
+Refetching uses this notes ID currently i have to refresh for the changes to kick in.

 <!-- SECONDARY -->